icann/ua-code-samples/report/README.md

-# Universal Acceptance: Conformance Testing of Librairies and Languages
+# Universal Acceptance: Conformance Testing of Libraries and Languages

 This set of pages describes the work done by Cofomo on testing Programming languages and libraries against the Universal Acceptance compliance requirements.
 Three series of tests were executed: one in 2018, one in 2020 and another on 2021.